 I've created this free, bi-weekly e-newsletter as a non-commercial medium to convey key aspects of the disease to other physicians.
 Each issue is concise, summarizing one seminal paper and underscoring one key concept.
 Every newsletter ends with a "clinical perspective" that will change the management of the next case you see.

-Hillel Sternlicht, M.D.
-ASH Designated Hypertension Specialist Assistant Professor of Medicine (Nephrology) Lenox Hill Hospital, New York CIty
+Hillel Sternlicht, M.D., FASN ASH Designated Hypertension Specialist Assistant Professor of Medicine (Nephrology) Lenox Hill Hospital-Hofstra University School of Medicine New York, New York

 Email me with questions Or Via Twitter: @ConceptsInHTN